 6-12 Grades - Uncooperative/Non-Compliant Behavior Responses B01 Unexcused absence from school A - D B02 Failing to wear the required school uniform A - D B03 Cutting classes (reporting to school and failing to attend one or more programmed class) (6-12 only) A - E B04 Being late for school (any grade) A - E B05 Bringing items to or using items in school in violation of school policy A - E B06 Failing to be in one's assigned place on school premises A - E B07 Behaving in a manner which disrupts the educational process (e.g., making excessive noise in a classroom, library, or hallway) A - F B08 Engaging in verbally rude or disrespectful behavior A - F B09 Wearing clothing, headgear (e.g., hats or sunglasses) or other items that are disruptive to the educational process.
 (If there is a question regarding whether clothing or headgear is representative of religious expression, the school will notify the principal or the superintendent.)
-A - E B10 Posting or distributing material on school premises in violation of school policy and/or rules A - E
+A - E B10 Posting or distributing material on school premises in violation of school policy and/or rules A - E B11 Failing to provide school officials with required identification A - E B12 Using school computers, fax machines, telephones or other electronic equipment or devices without appropriate permission.
+A - E

-All K-5 Grades - Disorderly Behavior Responses All Possession and/or use of cigarettes, electronic cigarettes, matches, lighters, and/or vaping devices A - D A12 Gambling A - F A13 Using profane, obscene, vulgar, or lewd language, gestures, or behavior A - F A14 Lying to, giving false information to, and/or misleading school personnel A - F A15 Misusing property belonging to others A - F A16 Engaging in or causing disruptive behavior on the school bus A - F A17 Leaving class or school premises without permission of supervising school personnel A - F A18 Engaging in inappropriate or unwanted physical contact or touching someone in a private body part.
+K-5 Grades - Disorderly Behavior Responses All Possession and/or use of cigarettes, electronic cigarettes, matches, lighters, and/or vaping devices A - D A12 Gambling A - F A13 Using profane, obscene, vulgar, or lewd language, gestures, or behavior A - F A14 Lying to, giving false information to, and/or misleading school personnel A - F A15 Misusing property belonging to others A - F A16 Engaging in or causing disruptive behavior on the school bus (Please note that removal or suspension from the school bus may also occur as a response.)
+A - F A17 Leaving class or school premises without permission of supervising school personnel A - F A18 Engaging in inappropriate or unwanted physical contact or touching someone in a private body part.
 A - F A19 Violating the Technology Acceptable Use Agreement (use of the Internet for non-educational purposes, etc) A - F A20 Engaging in scholastic dishonesty which includes but is not limited to: Cheating (e.g., copying from another's test paper; using material during a test which is not authorized by the person giving the test; collaborating with another student during the test without authorization; knowingly using, buying, selling, stealing, transporting, or soliciting, in whole or part, the contents of an un-administered test; substituting for another student or permitting another student to substitute for one's self to take a test; bribing another person to obtain a test that is to be administered; or securing copies of the test or answers to the test in advance of the test) Plagiarizing (appropriating another's work and using it as one's own for credit without the required citation and attribution, e.g., copying written work from the Internet, or any other source) (grades 4-5 only) Colluding (engaging in fraudulent collaboration with another person in preparing written work for credit) A - F A21 Inappropriate use of electronic technology (e.g. unauthorized a/v recording) (K-2; A- E) A - F